Qantas sets aviation milestone as Perth flight lands in London

 An analysis of flight times and prices highlights the challenges Qantas faces.

-Flying business class from Perth to London with Qantas in mid-June would cost A$6,614 (S$6,699).
-Opting for Singapore Airlines via Singapore would take an extra 2 1/2 hours but cost just A$4,843, according to fares on Webjet.
+Flying business class from Perth to London with Qantas in mid-June would cost A$6,614 (S$6,702).
+Opting for Singapore Airlines via Singapore would take an extra 21/2 hours but cost just A$4,843, according to fares on Webjet.

 Qantas has challenged Boeing and Airbus to build a jet by 2022 that can fly fully loaded from Sydney to London without a break.
 Success on the Perth-London service would lay the foundations for even longer routes to Europe.